mNdrew/Obsidian-Template/README.md

 ## Vault Templates

-As of 2022-04-28 I only have one vault template in this repository
+As of 2022-04-28 I only have one vault template in this repository.
+I am planning to build more vault templates in the future.
+Feel free

 ---

-## How to Use Template
+## How to Use Templates

 1. Downlaod the repository.
    1. [🔗 Download Link](https://github.com/mNdrew/Obsidian-Template/archive/refs/heads/main.zip)